arjunprd/Parking-Space-Counter-Using-OpenCV/README.md

-cv2.error: !_src.empty()	Wrong video/image path	Files must be in the same folder as the script No video displayed	Codec issue or wrong file format	Convert video to .mp4 or .avi Window closes instantly	Press ESC to exit instead of closing manually 🧩 Improvements (Future Work)
+cv2.error: !_src.empty()	Wrong video/image path	Files must be in the same folder as the script No video displayed	Codec issue or wrong file format	Convert video to .mp4 or .avi Window closes instantly	Press ESC to exit instead of closing manually

+---

+🧩 Improvements (Future Work)
-Integrate real-time camera feed instead of pre-recorded video
+- Integrate real-time camera feed instead of pre-recorded video

-Add automatic spot detection using edge/contour detection
+- Add automatic spot detection using edge/contour detection

-Implement a simple Flask dashboard to monitor parking status remotely
+- Implement a simple Flask dashboard to monitor parking status remotely

-Log data (occupancy over time) for analytics
+- Log data (occupancy over time) for analytics

-🏁 Credits

-Developed by Arjun Prasad
-Built with OpenCV and Python 3